Welcome to today's edition of the Rush 24-7 podcast.

 I forgot to tell you I did this.

-Um I sat down a Friday after the radio program and went over to Gretchen Carlson Suite at Plant in Hollywood, and I did a 15-minute interview that they cut up into two pieces today and tomorrow.
+And I did a 15-minute interview that they cut up into two pieces today and tomorrow.

-Ah, they're just beside themselves.
+Oh, they're just beside themselves.

-After one year, after one year, this still has I mean, daddy long legs.
+After one year, after one year, this still has, I mean, daddy longlegs.

-It's uh it's gratifying.
+It's gratifying.

 But first, the worldwide economy.